Trained Service Dogs For Veterans with Post Traumatic Stress Disorder (PTSD)

 At Paws Assisting Veterans (PAVE), we are wholeheartedly dedicated to providing Veterans with the support they need and deserve.
 As a nonprofit service dog organization we provide service dogs free of charge for Veterans with lifetime support.
 The trained tasks completed by service dogs through our comprehensive training program empower Veterans to live an independent, fulfilling life.

 Are you ready to regain your independence?

 Our team is ready to support you through the PAVE process from application to training camp with your new companion and service dog.
-We are dedicated to helping you live a better and more fulfilling life.
-Our trainers can provide professional advice and tailored training.
+Dedicated to facilitating your new and better life, we provide tailored training and lifelong support with access to professional advice from our specialist dog trainers.
 There is no charge for your service dog, training, or ongoing support.